yuqiliao/DataCommunity/content/english/author/robin-wang.md

 title: Robin Wang
 ---

-Robin Wang is a health policy researcher at the Urban Institute, with extensive experience in health data analysis & modelling, and health policy analysis.
+Robin Wang worked as a health policy researcher at the Urban Institute, with extensive experience in health data analysis & modeling, and health policy analysis.
 His professional experience spans China, the US, continental Europe and the UK.
-Robin is an MPA graduate of the London School of Economics and Political Science, and has advanced data science training in George Washington University.
+Robin is a Master of Public Administration graduate of the London School of Economics and Political Science, and has advanced data science training in George Washington University.